jimbob4000/RetroFlow-Launcher/docs/FAQs.md

 RetroArch Playstation 1 games use the 'PCSX ReARMed' core, more information on supported extensions and setup see here: [https://docs.libretro.com/library/pcsx_rearmed/](https://docs.libretro.com/library/pcsx_rearmed/)
 <br><br>

-### Can I set RetroFlow to launch when the Vita boots up?
-If you want to auto-launch **RetroFlow Launcher** every time your PS Vita boots up you can use the [**AutoBoot**](https://www.rinnegatamante.eu/vitadb/#/info/261) plugin by Rinnegatamante.
-Please be careful using this app, use at your own risk.
-The title ID for RetroFlow is "RETROFLOW".
-<br><br>

 ### Some systems aren't showing?
 Empty collections are hidden by default, once you add some games into the game's folder, they will appear.